Klondike derby

-A Klondike derby is an annual event held by some Boy Scouts of America and Scouts Canada districts during the winter months and is based on the heritage of the Klondike Gold Rush.
-BSA units have been running Klondike derbies since 1949.
+A Klondike derby is an annual event held by some Scouting America and Scouts Canada districts during the winter months and is based on the heritage of the Klondike Gold Rush.
+Scouting America units have been running Klondike derbies since 1949.

 The event varies by district, but the typical Klondike derby consists of several stations where patrols/units must test their Scoutcraft skills and their leadership abilities, earning points towards a total score.
 Often, one or more races are included while the Scouts navigate between stations.

 The unit must transport their gear on a homemade sled pulled by the Scouts.
+In the case where there is not sufficient snow on the ground, many sleds use wheels in the place of skis.
 Districts may have specific guidelines for the construction of sleds.